Rinka Watanabe

 Rinka Watanabe (渡辺 倫果, Watanabe Rinka) is a Japanese figure skater.
 She is the 2024 Four Continents bronze medalist, a four-time ISU Grand Prix medalist (1 gold, 2 silver, 1 bronze), and a two-time ISU Challenger Series medalist (1 gold, 1 silver).

 Personal life

 Watanabe was born on 19 July 2002 in Chiba, Japan.
 She has three older brothers.
 In addition, her mother is a former competitive tennis player and long jumper.

 While training in Vancouver from 2017 to 2020, Watanabe lived with a host family.
 While there, she learned how to speak English fluently.

 In 2022, she enrolled into the Department of Commerce in the Faculty of Economics at Hosei University.

+Watanabe developed an interest in giant isopods after seeing one at an aquarium while in junior high, and she has collected character figures of them since then.
+During the off-season, she watches anime and visits aquariums.
+Watanabe developed an interest in archaeology after visiting a site while recovering from an injury, and she has said she hopes to visit another site in the future.
+She has also said that Satoko Miyahara and Usain Bolt are people she would like to be for a day.

 Skating career

 Early years

 Watanabe began figure skating at the age of three after watching Shizuka Arakawa win gold at the 2006 Winter Olympics on TV.

 After winning the 2013 Japanese national novice B gold medal, she was invited to skate in the gala at the 2013 NHK Trophy.

 In 2017, Watanabe moved to Vancouver, Canada, after her longtime coach, Megumu Seki, moved from Chiba to coach there.

 Given few international assignments in the early years of her junior career, she won the junior silver medal at the 2018 Bavarian Open and gold in the junior competition in the 2019 Coupe du Printemps.

 Following the outbreak of the COVID-19 pandemic in 2020, the rink that Watanabe trained at in Vancouver closed down, forcing her to move her training back to Japan.
 Watanabe was briefly coached by Mie Hamada until the MF Figure Skating Academy opened in her hometown of Chiba in the spring of 2021.
 There, Kensuke Nakaniwa, Makoto Nakata, Momoe Naguma, and Aya Tanoue became her coaches.